mitrot/syncnet_v5/README.md

 # SyncNet v5 - A Containerized, Fault-Tolerant Chat System

 Welcome to SyncNet v5, a distributed chat server designed for stability, resilience, and ease of use.
-The entire server cluster runs within Docker, providing a self-contained, portable, and scalable environment right out of the box.
+The entire server cluster runs within Docker, providing a self-contained, portable, and scalable environment.

 ## Core Architecture

-- **Containerized Cluster**: The system runs as a three-server cluster using Docker and Docker Compose.
-This simplifies deployment and ensures a consistent environment.
+- **Containerized Cluster**: The system is designed to run as a three-server cluster using Docker.
 - **Deterministic Leader Election**: When a leader fails, the active server with the highest `ring_position` automatically becomes the new leader.
 This design is simple, robust, and prevents deadlocks.
 - **State Replication**: The leader replicates critical state (like chat room creation and user identities) to all followers via UDP broadcasts, ensuring they are ready to take over if the leader fails.
 - **Resilient Client**: The client application is designed to handle network failures gracefully.
-If it loses connection to the leader, it automatically searches for and connects to the new leader once one is elected.
+If it loses connection to the leader, it automatically searches for and connects to the new leader.

 ---